pocomane/brewed-in-the-apocalypse/bita.md

 # Helping and opposition moves

 TODO : add a move to recall memories ?

+TODO : make a move to said that the scenarist decide for NPC success/fail ?
+Or at least a not in the __Face the uncertain__ ?

 Normally, the scenarist decides if a NPC fails or is successful in taking any action.
 However the protagonists may influence the outcome if the following moves